Don’t pass up a piece of furniture because you don’t know how to fix veneer that is llifting! We’ve got solutions on how to fix veneer!

 Look over each piece and apply a piece of green tape as a marker so you don’t forget to repair a spot.
 Nothing’s more frustrating than thinking you’re ready to move onto the next step, but there’s still veneer to glue or fill!

 Don’t waste your money on a glue syringe for veneer work unless it has a good selection of thin blunt needles to get into tight spots (we’ll show you what a good set looks like a bit later).
-I had this particular syringe in my craft stash and quickly discover that it was useless for this purpose!
+I had this particular syringe in my craft stash and quickly discovered that it was useless for this purpose!

-In lieu of the proper syringe, the next best thing is to pour some glue into a plastic lid.
+In lieu of the proper glue syringe, the next best thing is to pour some glue into a plastic lid.